After a Google search of the word ‘social’, one description in particular struck a chord with what ‘social’ means with me.

 Social media is a pertinent communication tool and its omnipresence continues to develop our sense of self more than we might realise.
-Here is a really simple example of social media’s stamp on our lives.

-So, when you’ve posted a picture of your dinner, and uploaded your latest travel video on You Tube, there’s still one more thing at your finger tips – the battery off switch.
+So, once you’ve posted a picture of your dinner and uploaded your latest travel video on YouTube, there’s still one more thing at your fingertip – the battery off switch!